Alachisoft/NCache/Scripts/README.md

 ### If NCache is not Installed ##

 If NCache is not installed, that illustrates that the installation package is being updated.
 For that, when the module is built, a Post-Build script in the module will replace the assembly of the module in the relevant build directory on its own.

+### Handling errors during installation ##

+If during installation, some error occurs (For e.g GAC clean failed, unable to copy dlls etc) then  run the 'uninstall.bat' script to roll-back the changes that occurred during the installation that failed and then run the 'install.bat' script again to install properly.